Al-Kandari

 Al-Kandari is a family name in Kuwait.
 Unlike some cohesive clans in the region that trace their lineage to a single ancestor, the Kandari name encompasses loosely connected families.
 Each branch may descend from different grandfathers, but most families are believed to have arrived in Kuwait around the same period.
 The surname derives from the early members who worked as kanadra (water carriers).

 The Al-Kandari are regarded as a sizable Kuwaiti family composed of various sub-families, not all of whom are directly related.
-They are primarily of Sunni Muslim Arab ancestry, with roots traced back several centuries.
-Historical accounts suggest that their ancestors migrated to southern Iran following the Islamic conquests or in search of improved living conditions, before later settling in Kuwait.
+They are primarily of Sunni Muslim ancestry, with roots traced back several centuries.
+Historical accounts suggest that their ancestors migrated from southern Iran.

-History

-The Al-Kandari are descendants of several family heads (grandfathers).

 Immigration to Kuwait

 The Al-Kandari name was first established in Kuwait, and most members trace their origin to the country from around the late 19th century.